Category

 The variety of video streaming services accessible via the internet has increased.
-Traditionally, paid video content primarily meant paid broadcast services using television or renting and watching DVDs.
-However, with the advent of the streaming era, watching videos on computers became commonplace.
-In recent years, viewing on smartphones and tablets has also become particularly active, especially among younger demographics.
+When it comes to paid video content, traditional options like pay-TV services and renting DVDs for playback were common.
+However, with the advent of online streaming, watching videos on computers became established, and in recent years, viewing on smartphones and tablets has become particularly active, especially among younger demographics.

-Currently, the generally available methods for viewing paid video content, excluding theatrical movie viewing, can be broadly categorized into three forms: "broadcast," rental or purchase of "packaged" media like DVDs or Blu-ray Discs (BD), and "streaming" via the internet.
-As internet usage continues to expand, discussions from a marketing perspective are underway about whether the future paid video market will shift significantly toward internet-based "streaming."
+Currently, excluding theatrical movie viewing, the generally available means of accessing paid video content can be broadly categorized into three forms: "broadcast," renting or purchasing "packaged" media like DVDs or Blu-ray Discs (BD), and "streaming" via the internet.
+As internet usage continues to expand, discussions from a marketing perspective focus on whether the future paid video market will shift significantly toward internet-based "streaming."

-Therefore, to explore future directions, the Media Innovation Research Department at DENTSU SOKEN INC. has decided to categorize users who pay for video content—combining those who use "broadcast," "packaged media," and "streaming" services—as "people who pay to watch video content."
-We first sought to understand the current state of these users.
+Therefore, to explore future directions, the Media Innovation Research Department at DENTSU SOKEN INC. has decided to first understand the current state of users by grouping those who pay to watch video content—combining users of "broadcast," "packaged media," and "streaming"—under the category of "people who pay to watch video content."

 One in four people use paid video services at least once every three months